learn-co-students/js-object-oriented-daily-lunch-v-000/README.md

 ## The Domain

 * A meal has many customers
-* A delivery belongs to a meal, belongs to a customer
+* A delivery belongs to a meal, belongs to a customer, and belongs to a neighborhood
 * A customer has many deliveries
 * A customer has many meals through deliveries
+* A customer belongs to a neighborhood
+* A neighborhood has many deliveries
+* A neighborhood has many customers through deliveries
+* A neighborhood has many meals through deliveries

 ---